-During or immediately after the administration, adequate amounts of fluid should be ingested or infused to force diuresis in order to reduce the risk of urinary tract toxicity.
-Therefore, cyclophosphamide should be administered in the morning.
+During or immediately after the administration of Cyclophosphamide Tablets, adequate amounts of fluid should be ingested or infused to force diuresis in order to reduce the risk of urinary tract toxicity.
+Therefore, Cyclophosphamide Tablets should be taken in the morning.